slightlyoff/CriSP/README.md

 License
 -------

-This project is licensed under the [Apache License 2.0](LICENSE), except for the contents of the "third_party" directory, where licenses are noted on a per-directory basis.
+This project is licensed under the [Apache License version 2.0](https://github.com/slightlyoff/CriSP/blob/master/LICENSE), save for the contents of the "third_party" directory, where licenses are noted on a per-directory basis.
 No "third_party" code is required for the essential functioning of this library/extension.